Santa Fe Natural Tobacco Company: History

-Santa Fe Natural Tobacco Company was founded by Bill Drake, who had published The Cultivator's Handbook of Marijuana, Robert Marion, an acupuncture student at the Kototama Institute in Santa Fe, and Chris Webster, a Santa Fe Realtor.
+Santa Fe Natural Tobacco Company was founded in 1982 by Bill Drake, who had published The Cultivator's Handbook of Marijuana, Robert Marion, an acupuncture student at the Kototama Institute in Santa Fe, and Chris Webster, a Santa Fe entrepreneur and Realtor.
 Drake had written his second book, The Cultivator's Handbook of Natural Tobacco, and began cultivating a strain of Nicotiana rustica a friend had found on the San Juan Pueblo.
-The men began mixing surplus bulk leaf tobacco from North Carolina and wild-grown rustica in the basement of Marion’s rented house.
+The men began mixing surplus bulk leaf tobacco from North Carolina and wild-grown rustica in the basement of Marion's rented house.
 Startup investments came from Edward Wikes, a plumbing contractor, Robert Wolf, an oil rig roughneck, and Philip Naumburg, an heir to the Elkan Naumburg fortune.
 Drake purchased a Thomas Nast caricature of a Native American chief smoking a volcano for $250 and began using it as the company logo.

 After discovering Drake and Marion had been wasting funds on their “alternative lifestyle”, the board of directors and company investors took control of the company.
-Wolf became the company’s president and began marketing the product to retail outlets on Indian Reservations.
-The company moved into the basement of the adobe Gross Kelly warehouse building in Santa Fe’s downtown rail yard.
+Wolf became the company's president and began marketing the product to retail outlets on Indian reservations.
+The company moved into the basement of the Gross, Kelly and Company historic adobe warehouse building in the Santa Fe Railyard.

 In 1986, the company's board of directors hired Robin Sommers, a graduate of the Wharton School of the University of Pennsylvania who had been a subscription data specialist for Newsweek and Esquire in Greenwich Village before briefly running the Ice Palace nightclub on Fire Island.
-Sommers, who had paid for one of Drake’s experimental tobacco crops in 1981, implemented a direct-to-consumer advertising strategy, beginning by targeting New Age readers with coupon advertisements in the East West Journal, Rolling Stone, and the Utne Reader.
-Sommers commissioned a New York City graphic artist to design a new art deco logo.
+Sommers, who had paid for one of Drake's experimental tobacco crops in 1981, implemented a direct-to-consumer advertising strategy, beginning by targeting New Age readers with coupon advertisements in the East West Journal, Rolling Stone, and the Utne Reader.
+Sommers commissioned a New York City graphic artist to design a new Art Deco logo.
 In 1987, the company made $88,000 in sales.

 After 1994 congressional hearings, Big Tobacco publicly released a 599-item list of additives in cigarettes.
 Whole Foods Market and natural food stores began carrying American Spirit.
-Sommers, who had become Chief Executive Officer, insisted in contracts with wholesalers on premium pricing for his cigarettes, explaining “I didn’t want them going to 7-Elevens.”
-Sommers moved the company from the rail yard warehouse to Santa Fe’s White Swan building located on Cerrillos Road.
+Sommers, who had become Chief Executive Officer, insisted in contracts with wholesalers on premium pricing for his cigarettes, explaining "I didn't want them going to 7-Elevens."
+Sommers moved the company from the railyard warehouse to Santa Fe's White Swan building located on Cerrillos Road.
 Santa Fe Natural Tobacco Company agreed to add “Natural” to its product name after being sued by American Tobacco for trademark infringement.
 Natural American Spirit became popular with celebrities, with Sean Penn, Joni Mitchell, and Gwyneth Paltrow praising the cigarette in magazine interviews and Mac Miller having the company logo tattooed on his chest.